Welcome to our Blog. Inspiration, updates and industry trends from the team at Landscaping Solutions.

 Making Gravel Driveways Work

 So, how are the gravel driveway problems listed above solved?
 By using a stabilisation system in combination with the right type of gravel.
-Here at Landscaping Solutions, we are registered installers of CEDAgravel, the invisible gravel stabilisation system that creates a surface that is very easy to walk on, even in high heels, and is wheelchair- and pushchair-friendly.
+Here at Landscaping Solutions, we are registered installers of CEDAdrive, the invisible gravel stabilisation system that creates a surface that is very easy to walk on, even in high heels, and is wheelchair- and pushchair-friendly.

 It also solves practical issues relating to SUDS and planning permission.